netvc/testing/draft-ietf-netvc-testing.md

 ## Operating Points

 Four operating modes are defined.
 High latency is intended for on demand streaming, one-to-many live streaming, and stored video.
 Low latency is intended for videoconferencing and remote access.
-Both of these modes come in CQP and unconstrained variants.
+Both of these modes come in CQP (constant quantizer parameter) and unconstrained variants.
 When testing still image sets, such as subset1, high latency CQP mode should be used.

 ### Common settings